Frugal and Friendly Places to Retire in the US

-Metairie is located just a 15-minute drive from New Orleans, so you can get a taste of the city any time you want.
-There is one healthcare center in Metairie, but access to New Orleans gives you a wide variety of healthcare providers.
+Metairie is just a 15-minute drive from New Orleans, so you can get a taste (or sip) of the city any time you want.
+There is one health care center in Metairie, but the easy access to the Big Easy gives you a wide variety of health care providers.

 34. Mesa, Arizona